Marietta College Awards Over $26 Million in Scholarships and Grants Annually

 **Automatically renewed for a total of four years

-Transfer Scholarships for Fall 2024 and Spring 2025
+Transfer Scholarships for Fall 2025 and Spring 2026

 Marietta College is proud to recognize students' academic success as they enter our campus community.
 We offer transfer scholarships and awards to reward your current success in higher education.
 In order to be considered, you must meet the following criteria:

-• Be a full-time, degree-seeking student transferring to Marietta College from an accredited college or university.
+- Be a full-time, degree-seeking student transferring to Marietta College from an accredited college or university.

-• Be working towards your first bachelor's degree.
+- Be working towards your first bachelor's degree.

-• Must have completed at least two terms of college credit.
+- Must have completed at least two terms of college credit.

-• All prior college transcripts must be received by the first day of your first term.
+- All prior college transcripts must be received by the first day of your first term.

-Transfer 1835 Founders Scholarship3.5 or Greater$24,000
+Transfer 1835 Founders | 3.5 or Greater | $24,000 |

-Transfer Compass3.0 - 3.24 $21,000
+Transfer Compass | 3.0 - 3.24 | $21,000 |

 Students who were previously admitted to Marietta College as first-time first-year students, right out of high school, will have their original financial aid award package honored within one year of high school graduation and less than 36 hours of earned college credit.
 Transfer scholarships are not stackable with the original First-Time First-Year Student package.

-Incoming International Student Scholarships for Fall 2024 and Spring 2025
+Incoming International Student Scholarships for Fall 2025 and Spring 2026

-Marietta College is proud to offer merit-based scholarships to international students as a way recognize you for your success.
+Marietta College is proud to offer merit-based scholarships to international students as a way to recognize you for your success.
 In order to be considered, you must meet the following criteria:

-• Be a full-time, degree-seeking student accepted for admission to Marietta College.
+- Be a full-time, degree-seeking student accepted for admission to Marietta College.

-International 1835 Founders Scholarship$24,000
+International 1835 Founders | $24,000 |

 **Automatically renewed for a total of four years